 Rotavirus is a common cause of gastroenteritis and can result in symptoms such as vomiting and diarrhea.
-Typically, a person will experience these symptoms for about 3–8 days.
+Typically, a person will experience rotavirus symptoms for about 3–8 days.

 Currently, there is no standard treatment for the infection.
 Managing symptoms typically involves preventing dehydration, which can be a severe complication of rotavirus.
 The virus spreads through fecal contact with the mouth, also known as the fecal-oral route.
 Though anyone can get the virus, young children and infants are particularly prone to infection.